The Many Benefits of Farm Fresh Eggs

 Eggs are great for pregnant women!
 Eggs are an excellent source of choline, an essential nutrient that helps fetal brain development.
 Two eggs have half the recommended daily intake of choline for pregnant and breastfeeding women.

 Eggs are also help you stay feel fuller for longer, a great thing when you are dieting.
-The
+The high-quality protein in eggs fills you up and helps you stay energized.
+Little wonder eggs are popular for breakfast.

 Finally farm fresh eggs come from happier healthier chickens.
 I won't go into the awful details, but the conditions of factory farmed chickens is astonishingly horrible, at best.
 A quick Google search will back up this statement.
 When you pay a little extra for farm fresh eggs, you are getting a better, healthier product, and contributing to a better life for the chickens that made the egg for you.